 Graduate Certificate in Project Management

-Understand the practical realities of project management with this fully online qualification.
-Gain the expertise you need to become a dynamic project manager in almost any industry.
-Be equipped to plan and deliver projects from beginning to end, and work constructively with a wide range of people.
+Learn the practical realities of project management with this flexible, fully online qualification.
+Get the technical skills to plan and deliver projects from beginning to end, work constructively with other people, and work as a project manager in a wide range of industries.

 These agile professionals are responsible for effectively leading teams of people and delivering on all aspects of a new project, from planning and logistics through to finance and technology.
 Their task is to achieve outcomes that will add value to business and improve performance.

-Pay for project managers varies greatly according to their experience and which industry they work in, but they can typically earn anywhere from $55,000 to $225,000 a year.
+Pay for project managers varies greatly according to their experience and which industry they work in, but the median salary in the IT sector is $125,000 a year.
 (Source: Trade Me Salary Guide).

 Who is this course suitable for?

-The GradCertPM is a short, specialised qualification taught at an advanced undergraduate level; over 4 to 12 months.
+The GradCertPM is a short, specialised qualification taught at an advanced undergraduate level; which can be completed over 4 to 12 months.

 The course is ideal for anyone who already has a bachelor's degree and wishes to broaden their skillset by adding another qualification that will help them stand out in the competitive job market - while enjoying the flexibility of online study.